giantjeaks/Datastructure-and-Algorithm/README.md

 # Stack
-    - seems like a layer of books the fisrt one is in deepest ane another stack on top.
+    - seems like a layer of books the fisrt one is in deepest and another stack on top.

 - pop ->  Removes and returns the value at the end of the stack
 - peek -> Returns the value at the end of the stack.